 5. Spruce up the garden

 The power of curb appeal can’t be underestimated when it comes to selling your home at the best price, so use your spring clean as a chance to give your garden a little more love than just mowing the lawn.
-Think new planter beds, outdoor lighting features, or giving the driveway a power wash.
+Think new planter beds or giving the driveway a power wash.

 6. Fix the little things